msangel/msangel.github.io/_drafts/2022-07-31-fixing-log4shell-in-multi-war-application-server.md

 Logging in java got some excessive complexity.
 This caused by the way of it's development.
-Well, all of use can simply print all information to
+Well, all of use can simply print all debug information to the system output using plain `System.out.println`

 About log4j